Menu

 If children are happy, safe and secure in their school environment, this will have an impact on staff well-being and children’s learning.
 Our behaviour policy aims to set out our whole school approach to anti-bullying including how to monitor, record and report situations and incidents to achieve our ultimate goal: to prevent bullying behaviour.
 It is imperative that all members of staff, parents and governors have a clear understanding of this to ensure consistency throughout the school and across the community.
 Bullying is everyone’s business.

-Bullying is the deliberate, pre-meditated and REPEATED physical verbal or emotional assault of an individual or group, by a single person or group.
+Bullying is the deliberate, pre-meditated and REPEATED physical, verbal or emotional assault of an individual or group, by a single person or group.

 What should you do if you think your child is being bullied?